 It supports the age, size, and activity level of your dog.
 You can complement the primary food with treats high in fish oil to serve Omega-3 fatty acids.
 Fish supplements help maintain the dog’s healthy skin, hair, and bones.

 Labradors are naturally active dogs.
 Hence, it is imperative to find a training regime for good behavior.
 You can hire a professional trainer to ensure your puppy does not become an aggressive housebreaker.

 Or you can self-train at an early age with proper voice commands, hand signals, and tapping sounds.
 These are very intelligent breeds; therefore, they learn very fast.
-Make your training session a fun activity and accompany it with appreciation treats.
+You can make your training session fun and accompany it with appreciation treats.